 Once upon a time, the prospect of an organization letting another organization manage its IT infrastructure seemed either inconceivable or incredibly dangerous.
 It was like someone handing their house keys to a stranger.
 Times have changed.

-Remote Infrastructure Management (RIM) — when Company X lets Company Y, or a piece of software, monitor and manage its infrastructure from a remote location — has become the standard in some industries.
+Remote Infrastructure Management (RIM) — when Company X lets Company Y, or a piece of software, monitor and manage its infrastructure remotely — has become the standard in some industries.
 It’s sometimes the de facto method for IT security, storage, and support.

 When did this happen?
 When organizations started working remotely.

-When the COVID-19 pandemic spiraled, and governments issued social distancing and stay-at-home orders, companies rolled down the blinds and closed the doors.
-When remote IT management was a requirement, not a request, CIOs came around to the idea.
+When the COVID-19 pandemic spiraled and governments issued social distancing and stay-at-home orders, companies rolled down the blinds and closed the doors.
+When remote IT management was a business need, not a request, CIOs came around to the idea.
 There was no other choice.
 It was that or nothing.

 The C-suite discovered what IT leaders had known for years: RIM is safe, cheap, and just as effective as in-house management.